habib-analyst/ViT-PiO-Framework-For-Medical-Imaging/README.md

 Comprehensive deep learning models for medical image classification using Vision Transformer (ViT) and Perceiver IO architecture.

+## ✅ Publication

+This work has been published in Computational Biology and Chemistry (2025):

+Habib Ur Rehan et al., "A hybrid Vision Transformer + Perceiver IO framework for multi-disease medical imaging classification", Computational Biology and Chemistry, 2025.
+DOI: https://doi.org/10.1016/j.compbiolchem.2025.108586

+The repository contains the code and experiments corresponding to the paper.

 ## 📋 Project Overview

 This project contains three AI models trained to detect and classify medical conditions from image data: